App Installation Guide

 Jira tickets will now automatically be created every time the rule is triggered, with more details for your team to take action.

 And that’s it!
-You will now receive SecurityScorecard alerts in Jira!
+You can now create SecurityScorecard tickets in Jira!

 Can I designate who a ticket is assigned to?